Jetzer affair: The weeping Madonna and prophecies

 The monastery superiors escalated their scheme further.
 In the night of 24–25 June 1507, they painted bloody tears on the face of a Pietà statue in their church—a seated Virgin Mary holding her dead son.
 The friars claimed that Jesus had asked his mother why she was crying, to which she replied that she was distressed at being said to have been born without sin, when that honor belonged to her son alone.
 This dramatic event caused an uproar throughout the city.

 The situation became even more politically charged one or two nights later when another prophecy was attributed to Mary.
 She supposedly declared that a great plague would befall Bern because the city's leaders, having foresworn the practice of supplying mercenaries to foreign rulers, were still accepting bribes for doing so.
 This prophecy excited the people of Bern considerably more than the theological question of Mary's conception.

 At the end of July 1507, Jetzer's stigmata disappeared overnight, probably because the Bishop of Lausanne had announced his intention to have them examined by a doctor.
 The bloody wafer, still on display on 29 July 1507 when the Dominican church celebrated its saint's day, then became problematic.
-Since it represented the body of Christ, it could not simply be discarded.
+Since, according to Catholic teaching, it is the true body of Christ, it could not simply be discarded.
 The monastery superiors attempted to force Jetzer to swallow it, but when he resisted, the wafer fell and broke onto a chair, leaving a red mark.
 The friars then tried to burn the chair in a stove; the stove and the whole room reportedly exploded, an event that even the conspirators interpreted as a Eucharistic miracle.

 The final staged apparition occurred on the night of 12 September 1507, when a crowned Virgin Mary was to appear above the rood screen in the Dominican church.
 The vision had been planned so that Jetzer could be entrapped, as he had overheard his superiors' conversations about the staging.
 He confronted the figure with a staff and knife but was prevented from grabbing and unmasking her.
 The city's governing Kleine Rat (Small Council) responded by having Jetzer arrested on 1 October 1507 and handed over to the Bishop of Lausanne for an inquisition.